CyVerse-learning-materials/discovery_environment_guide/step3.rst

    (Location: *Community Data > cyverse_training > platform_guides > discovery_environment > muscle_3_8_31 > 01_muscle_input*)

+5. Under “Sequence Type”, select **DNA**.

+6. Under `Resource Requirements <analyses_resource_reqs.html>`_ leave the default settings.
+   If required, some analyses may be launched with requests for more resources, but this may cause those analyses to wait longer in the submission queue until a node that matches those minimum requirements becomes available.

+7. Click **Launch Analysis**.
-5. Under “Sequence Type”, select **DNA**, and then click **Launch Analysis**.
-You will receive a notification and may close the Muscle App window.
+   You will receive a notification and the Muscle App window will close.

 ----